- Zeolite has numerous advantages in the area of water retention, conservation, and nutrient leaching prevention.

 The urea N losses can be reduced using Zeolite as additives in the fertilizers or in the soils to control the retention and release of NH4+ ammonium (Rehakova, 2004).

-Zeolite enhances the performance of fertilizers by making them resistant to leaching, immobilization, and gaseous losses.
+Zeolite enhances the performance of fertilizers effect on NPK by making them resistant to leaching, immobilization, and gaseous losses.
 They are particularly useful in reducing leaching in sandy soils.
 In one study, 4-8 tons of Zeolite per acre was applied.
 Yield increases were reported for wheat at 14%, eggplant at 19%-55%, carrots at 63%, and apples at 13%-38% (Suthuraman, 2008).

-The U.S. Geological Survey (USGS) has experimented with Zeolite to help control the release of fertilizer nutrients in soil.
+The U.S. Geological Survey (USGS) has experimented with Zeolite to help control the release of fertilizer nutrients in the soil.
 The use of soluble fertilizers can lead to water pollution and inefficient use of nutrients.
 Nitrogen, for example, can leach into ground and surface waters, especially in sandy soils.
 Phosphate can also become fixed and unavailable to plants in tropical and calcareous soils.
 Zeolites are porous minerals with high cation-exchange capacity that help control the release of plant nutrients in agricultural systems.
-Zeolites can free soluble plant nutrients already in soil, and may improve soil fertility and water retention (Eberl, 2014).
+Zeolites can free soluble plant nutrients already in the soil, and may improve soil fertility and water retention (Eberl, 2014).

 Zeolite has the ability to slow the rate of release of nitrogen from Urea in three ways: